Analyzing VerifyMe (VRME) and Its Competitors

-VerifyMe (NASDAQ:VRME – Get Rating) is one of 18 public companies in the “Miscellaneous chemical products” industry, but how does it compare to its rivals?
-We will compare VerifyMe to similar companies based on the strength of its analyst recommendations, profitability, earnings, dividends, institutional ownership, valuation and risk.
+VerifyMe (NASDAQ:VRME – Get Rating) is one of 18 public companies in the “Miscellaneous chemical products” industry, but how does it weigh in compared to its peers?
+We will compare VerifyMe to similar companies based on the strength of its earnings, risk, valuation, profitability, institutional ownership, dividends and analyst recommendations.

+This table compares VerifyMe and its peers’ net margins, return on equity and return on assets.

+VerifyMe has a beta of 1.02, suggesting that its stock price is 2% more volatile than the S&P 500.
+Comparatively, VerifyMe’s peers have a beta of 3.23, suggesting that their average stock price is 223% more volatile than the S&P 500.

-This is a summary of current ratings and price targets for VerifyMe and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for VerifyMe and its peers, as provided by MarketBeat.

 |Sell Ratings